- Initial set-up of the Secretary's desk and storage area for medals & ribbons.

 - Ask the participants to open their music books to their chosen music.
 Beginning with the last participant, collect their music books in the open position, each one on top of the last, so that you can deliver them to the adjudicator in order of performance.
 If it is a Concert class (more than one selection) and the music for their selections is in the same book, ensure that the pages are marked for easy access by the adjudicator.

 - If it is a timed class, ensure that the adjudicator has a timer.
 Before the performances begin, remind the adjudicator and the participants that overtime performances on competitive timed classes receive adjudication only, no mark and are therefore not eligible for medals or other awards for that class.
 If it is a non-competitive timed class, remind the adjudicator to stop the performance if it runs overtime.

 - Note the special instruction sheet for Quick Study and Sight Reading classes.
 At the conclusion of these classes, be sure to collect all copies of the music and place them aside for shredding.

 - When the adjudicator indicates they are ready, call the first participant and record that time in your copy of the Festival Programme as the start time of the class on the Class Sheet.
 Note that the adjudicator may choose to call the performers themselves.

 - COMPLETE THE CERTIFICATES AND PREPARE THE MEDALS & RIBBONS:

-- Gather the medals for First, Second and Third Place as per the Day Sheet.
+- Gather the medals for First, Second and Third Place as per the Class Sheet.
 Medals are for solos, duets, trios and quartets only – each soloist or member of a duet, trio or quartet receives a medal.
 Groups larger than four (4) receive one medal for the group as a whole and each member of that group receives a participant ribbon.

 - Gather the appropriate number of participant ribbons.
 Non-medal winners each receive a participant ribbon.
 Non-competitive class participants receive participant ribbons only (no medals given).